 - Comically Missing the Point: The crowd cheering Barry White when, after having just learned the true origin of Whacking Day, he expresses his disgust of them for supporting such an observance.

-Barry White: Were they even listening to what I said?
+Barry White: Were they even listening to me?

 Mayor Quimby: I, uh, don't think so.